ncicala/floating_point_converter/README.md

 # Floating Point Converter

-A Program that implements two-way floating point conversion. user can choose between converting a decimal number to a floating point number or floating to decimal.
+A Program that implements floating point conversion. user can choose between convert a decimal number to a floating point number 16 bit Floating point number is 1 for sign, 5 for exponent, 10 for mantissa

 ## Notes
 * Due to the nature of floating point numbers, very large floating point numbers cannot be translated into decimal.